r-crosswords/aotw/exolve-README.md

 ### Splitting long clue lists
 Any line in a clues section that starts with --- initiates the rendering of a new table of clues.
+If any text follows --- then it gets shown as the heading of the new table.

 ### Order of rendered clue lists
 The order in which the exolve-across, exolve-down, and exolve-nodir sections